drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 - 2μm across (for ref sheet of paper is 50μm, 1/20th of a mm or 0.05mm).
 (17)
 - 25x thinner than that.
 300 million alveolii.
-- Each alveoli is 0.0042mm^3 (a grain of sand is 0.06mm^3, so an alveoli is about 14 times smaller).(16)
+- Each alveoli is 0.0042mm^3 (a grain of sand is 0.06mm^3, so an alveoli is about 14 times smaller).(16) Surface area of a tennis court.
-- Surface area of a tennis court.
+- basic tripartate layout highly conserved throughout evolutionary history (alveolar epithelium, ECM, capillary endothelium, seen American lungfish arising some 400 million years ago) (18)

 ##